What is the difference between vintage, estate and antique engagement rings?

 Named for King Edward of Britain, Edwardian antique engagement ring styles kept much of the late Victorian era styles.
 With the discovery of the oxyacetylene torch, platinum became the metal of the day.
-Platinum allowed for increased open filagree work and lacy designs.
-Designs with bows, flowers and scrolls complimented the Edwardian woman’s silk dresses with lace and feather topped hats.
-Most designs featured white on white: diamonds or diamonds and pearls set in platinum for a sophisticated look of the upper class.
+Platinum allowed for increased open filigree work.
+Lacy designs like bows, flowers, and scrolls complimented the Edwardian woman’s silk dresses with lace and feather-topped hats.
+Most designs featured white on white: diamonds or diamonds with pearls set in platinum for a sophisticated look of the upper class.

 Art Deco antique engagement rings (1920 - 1935)

 The world threw off the old and entered into an era of flappers, jazz, gangsters and speakeasies.
 Jewelry, including Art Deco engagement rings, was another way for women to express their individuality.
 Gone were the lacy scrolls and flowers.
 The new Art Deco engagement rings were playful and fun, with geometric shapes and straight lines.
-Think of the cubist style of Picasso, the Empire State Building and the Golden Gate Bridge.
-New alloys were discovered and the less expensive white gold replaced some of the platinum styles.
+Think of Picasso's cubist style, the Empire State Building, and the Golden Gate Bridge.
+New, less expensive white gold alloys replaced some of the platinum styles.

 "No better place to have antique jewelry restored.
 I sent in a precious family heirloom engagement ring.
 It was in such bad shape, that the original designs and details weren't even visible.
 The team at Fox are incredible and made sure to keep me updated during the entire process.